 Ama Dablam is the third most popular Himalayan peak for permitted expeditions.
-Ama Dablam was first climbed on 13 March 1961 by Mike Gill (NZ), Barry Bishop (USA), Mike Ward (UK) and Wally Romanes (NZ) via the Southwest Ridge.
+Ama Dablam was first climbed on 13 March 1961 by Mike Gill (NZ), Barry Bishop (USA), Mike Ward (UK), and Wally Romanes (NZ) via the Southwest Ridge.
 They were well-acclimatized to altitude, having wintered over at 5800 meters near the base of the peak as part of the Silver Hut Scientific Expedition of 1960-61, led by Sir Edmund Hillary.

 For the Ama Dablam Expedition, Southwest ridge is considered to be the most appropriate trail to reach the pinnacle of the Ama Dablam.
-This route provides exhilarating rock with exposed ridge, snow, and ice, climbing all the way to its summit via Dablam glacier.
+This route provides exhilarating rock with exposed ridge, snow, and ice, climbing to its summit via the Dablam glacier.
 Besides that, an expedition through the Southwest ridge ensures optimal acclimatization and preparation for the summit.
 The climb is typically done with three camps along the ridge with camp 3 just below and to the right of the hanging glacier, the Dablam, so that any ice that calves off the glacier typically goes away from the camp.

 All of our guides and Sherpa have summited Ama Dablam and other Himalayan peaks countless times.
 This maximizes your safety and your opportunity to climb Ama Dablam successfully.

-For the Ama Dablam Expedition, we will follow the standard climbing route via Southwest ridge with the typical arrangements of three high camps: Camp 1 (5600m), Camp 2 (5900m) and Camp 3 (6200m) with Base Camp at 4500m.
+For the Ama Dablam Expedition, we will follow the standard climbing route via Southwest ridge with the typical arrangements of three high camps: Camp 1 (5600m), Camp 2 (5900m), and Camp 3 (6200m) with Base Camp at 4500m.
 All camps are arranged at the ridge of the mountains so that you can enjoy the heavenly views of the surrounding, which will also be the source of motivation to reach the pinnacle.